The Inuit Express

 Held in Utqiaġvik (Barrow), Alaska, ICC's founder Eben Hopson wanted to bring together all Inuit from across the world.

-Four flags were displayed at the conference to honour Inuit living in Alaska, Canada, Greenland, and Chukotka.
+Four flags were displayed at the conference to honour Inuit living in Alaska, Canada, Kalaallit Nunaat (Greenland), and Chukotka.

 Despite these hopes, no Inuit from Russia were able to attend the conference in 1977 due to restrictions on travel and communication between the USSR and the other three countries.

-ICC was first established with only three regions: Alaska, Canada, and Greenland.
+ICC was first established with only three regions: Alaska, Canada, and Kalaallit Nunaat.
 However, ICC wasn't content to stay that way - we kept working to connect with our fellow Inuit living in Russia for over a decade.

 Iqaluit, 1983